 This annual report consists of a series of financial statements.
-The Statement of Net Assets and the Statement of Activities (on pages 9 and 10) provide information about the activities of the Authority as a whole and represent a longer-term view of the Authority's finances.
-Fund financial statements start on page 11.
+The Statement of Net Position and the Statement of Activities (on pages 10 and 11) provide information about the activities of the Authority as a whole and represent a longer-term view of the Authority's finances.
+Fund financial statements start on page 12.
 For governmental activities, these statements tell how these services were financed in the short term as well as what remains for future spending.
 Fund financial statements also report the Authority's operations in more detail than the government-wide statements by providing line item expense information about the Authority's general fund.

-The Statement of Net Assets and the Statement of Activities
+The Statement of Net Position and the Statement of Activities

-Our analysis of the Authority as a whole begins on page 10.
+The analysis of the Authority as a whole begins on page 10.
 One of the most important questions asked about the Authority's finances is "Is the Authority better or worse off as a result of the year's activities?"
-The Statement of Net Assets and the Statement of Activities report information about the Authority and about its activities in a way that helps answer this question.
-These statements include all assets and liabilities using the accrual basis of accounting, which is similar to the accounting used by most private-sector companies.
+The Statement of Net Position and the Statement of Activities report information about the Authority and about its activities in a way that helps answer this question.
+These statements include all assets, deferred outflows of resources, liabilities, and deferred inflows of resources using the accrual basis of accounting, which is similar to the accounting used by most private-sector companies.
 Accrual of the current year's revenues and expenses are taken into account regardless of when cash is received or paid.

-The Statement of Net Assets and the Statement of Activities report the Authority's net assets and changes in them.
-You can think of the Authority's net assets as the difference between assets (what the Authority owns), and liabilities (what the Authority owes), as one way to measure the Authority's financial health, or financial position.
-Over time, increases or decreases in the Authority's net assets are one indicator of whether its financial health is improving or deteriorating.
+The Statement of Net Position and the Statement of Activities report the Authority's net position and changes in them.
+You can think of the Authority's net position as the difference between assets (what the Authority owns), and liabilities (what the Authority owes), as one way to measure the Authority's financial health, or financial position.
+Over time, increases or decreases in the Authority's net position are one indicator of whether its financial health is improving or deteriorating.
 You will need to consider other non-financial factors, however, such as changes in the technology related to the disposal of municipal solid waste and recycled materials, changes in tonnage in the local towns, as well as the continued support of the regional towns, to assess the overall financial health of the Authority.